iotaledger/bee-rfcs/text/0010-trits/0010-trits.md

 # Unresolved questions

-- Do we want to type usual sizes ?
+- Do we want to type usual sizes for more safety ?
+- In case of missing conversion, how are fallbacks to slower implementation handled ?
-- Which type we should to do first on the initial implementation?
+- Which type we should to do first on the initial implementation ?
-- Should we do all conversion once and for all, or just provide minimum ways to do it first?
+- Should we do all conversion once and for all, or just provide minimum ways to do it first ?